This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 And since you are hiking or traveling, you might get into misty weather or find yourself in shady and dark terrain so you would appreciate enough light-gathering power to enjoy sufficiently bright images.

 All these criteria above are best met by 8×30 or 8×32 binoculars.
-Instruments with those specs have a wide field of view of a good 400yard at a 1000yards distance, an exit pupil of around 4 mm which provides enough brightness so you can still use the binoculars in dense woods and on cloudy days, and they are light and compact weighing no more than about 20 ounces.
+Instruments with those specs have a wide field of view of good 400yard at 1000yards distance, an exit pupil of around 4 mm which provides enough brightness so you can still use the binoculars in dense woods and on cloudy days, and they are light and compact weighing no more than about 20 ounces.

 Hiking binoculars should be as robust as possible to cope with hard bumps or being dropped.
 Nitrogen filling is desirable so they are really waterproof.
 The instrument must not fail in cold weather either, good handling and easy operation are a matter of course.